Teacher Education & Leadership (TEL) Department

 In 1954 the National Council for the Accreditation of Teacher Education came into existence to bring high standards to teacher training in America.
 Mississippi College was accredited by NCATE in 1960, becoming one of the first colleges in the South to be so acknowledged.
 Mississippi College received continuing accreditation by NCATE in 2000, 2005, and 2013.

-Other important features of the Department of Teacher Education relate to the decision making process and to the department's commitment to collaboration.
+Other important features of the TEL Department relate to the decision making process and to the department's commitment to collaboration.
 Since the programs in the department interface with most other departments in the University and also because school districts in the region collaborate with Mississippi College in the preparation of teachers and other education professionals, a committee has been formed called the Professional Education Advisory Committee (PEAC).
 The PEAC reviews existing programs and/or the need for new programs.
 This committee is composed of faculty across campus, undergraduate and graduate students, and public school teachers and administrators.